memob0x/scroll-padlock/README.md

 }
 ```

-Since each function call updates the styles, a good time to call it is immediately before adding the CSS class.
+Since each function call updates the CSS variables, a good time to call it is immediately before adding the CSS class that would lock the element scroll.

 ```javascript
 setScrollPadlockStyle();